WebAssembly/spec/spectec/test-prose/TEST.md

 12. Return $fge_($size(Fnn), fN_1, fN_2).

 cvtop__ valtype valtype' cvtop iN'
-1. If cvtop is EXTEND, then:
+1. If cvtop is some EXTEND, then:
   a.
 Let (EXTEND sx) be cvtop.
   b.
 Let iN be iN'.
   c.
 If ((valtype = I32) /\ (valtype' = I64)), then: